 Watch this space for notes from International Observe the Moon Night event hosts, observers, and supporters around the world.

-How did the FAAE get involved in International Observe the Moon Night?
+Why did JAXA/ISAS get involved in International Observe the Moon Night?

 What’s your favorite way of observing the Moon?

 By a camera onboard a lander or a rover.
 Currently via Virtual Reality